pyIVLS/pyIVLS/plugins/howTo.md

 3. Place the source files in the folder, name it {plugin name}.py
 4. Add an .ui file with the name {plugin name}_settings widget.ui under the same directory
 5. Add hook implementation file in /plugins with the name pyIVLS_{plugin name}.py
-6. In the hook implementation file, make a class pyIVLS_{plugin name}_plugin that inherits from the base class plugin.
+6. In the hook implementation file, make a class pyIVLS_{plugin name}_plugin that inherits from the base class plugin. (defined in plugin.py)

 See current plugins for a template.
 Consistent naming is the key to get the plugins to show up and register properly.
 If you want methods to be private and not passed on hookcalls, add "_" to the beginning of the method name.